Deep Neural Networks Regularization for Structured Output Prediction: Multi-task Training Framework for Structured Output Prediction

-The input task $\R_{in}$ is an unsupervised reconstruction task which assists the main task.
-The role of this task is to project the input data $\x$ into an intermediate space $\xproj$ through a function $P_{in}$, and to estimate a reconstruction $\xest$ of it through a function $P'_{in}$:
+\item[Input task] \\ The input task $\R_{in}$ is an unsupervised reconstruction task which aims at learning global and more robust input representation based on the original input data $\x$.
+This task projects the input data $\x$ into an intermediate representation space $\xproj$ through a coding function $P_{in}$, known as encoder.
+Then, it attempts to recover the original input by reconstructing $\xest$ from $\xproj$ through a decoding function $P'_{in}$, known as decoder: